0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Curling/Curling.md

 ### It's not a complex password ... it's Base64 encoded

-*Despite that,* seeing this file hidden in the comments and being called `secret.txt` are factors making me consider that it's important.
+*Despite that,* seeing this file hidden in the comments + it being called `secret.txt` are factors making me consider that it's important.
 Something must be missing here...
 I go for a walk and come back to decide maybe this text *isn't some randomly-generated password* and is encrypted or something.
 So i drop it onto `CyberChef` (https://gchq.github.io/CyberChef/).
 It was a base64 encoded text >> `Curling2018!`.

 ![cracked](Cracked.jpg)